 - Support acquisition/rehabilitation that creates or preserves affordable housing.

-- Explore designation of an urban renewal areas (URA) and utilization of tax increment financing for affordable housing.
+- Explore designation of urban renewal areas (URA) and utilization of tax increment financing for affordable housing.

 View the Grand Junction Housing Strategy (PDF).